Lilith-In-Starlight/kami-parser/README.md

 ### Underline and Strikethrough

-Strikethrough text is surrounded by dashes (`-`) and underlined text is surrounded by double dashes.
+Strikethrough text is surrounded by dashes (`-`) and underlined text is surrounded by double dashes (`-`).
 This syntax is subject to change because I think it sucks.

 ### Hyperlinks